mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_15_DDoS Protection.md

     | Location        | East US                                                      |
     | DDos protection | Select **Standard** and then under **DDoS protection**, select **myDdosProtectionPlan**.
 The plan you select can be in the same, or different subscription than the virtual network, but both subscriptions must be associated to the same Azure Active Directory tenant.|

     You cannot move a virtual network to another resource group or subscription when DDoS Standard is enabled for the virtual network.
 If you need to move a virtual network with DDoS Standard enabled, disable DDoS Standard first, move the virtual network, and then enable DDoS standard.
 After the move, the auto-tuned policy thresholds for all the protected public IP addresses in the virtual network are reset.

+1. Click **All Services** and search for and select **Public IP addresses**.

+1. Click **+ Add** and create an **IPv4** Public IP address in your **myResourceGroup** Resource Group.

 ### Task 3: Disable DDoS for a virtual network